 Any rides in the first group we very rarely ride because they just aren’t very good.
-We do the ones in the second group if we have extra time and all the ones the last two categories we make sure to do each and every time we visit, some of them multiple times as these are all “must-do.”
+We do the ones in the second group if we have extra time and we make sure to do all the ones in the last two categories each and every time we visit, some of them multiple times as these are all “must-do.”

-We encourage you to leave your favorites rides in the comments section below, at least your Top 10 so we can see how wrong we are!
+We encourage you to leave your favorite rides in the comments section below, at least your Top 10 so we can see how wrong we are!

 Best Rides at Walt Disney World Ranked

 Some lists are more strict on what they count as a ride.
-We chose to us all the attractions considered rides as well as well as the attractions with audio-animatronic figures or a purposeful infrastructure (think MuppetVision 3D, The American Adventure, and the Country Bear Jamboree).
+We chose to use all the attractions considered rides as well as the attractions with audio-animatronic figures or a purposeful infrastructure (think MuppetVision 3D, The American Adventure, and the Country Bear Jamboree).

-At the end we have two bonus lists with the best family rides and best thrill rides in Walt Disney World.
+In the end, we have two bonus lists with the best family rides and best thrill rides in Walt Disney World.